vicentevaldeb/Project1/README.md

+ELK STACK PROJECT

+TASK: Build a log management platform using the open-source Elasticsearch, LogStash, and Kibana (“ELK”) Stack Tools.

+Contents:
+Introduction and Overview
+Topology
+Description of Topology
+Access Policies
+ELK Configuration
+Target Machines and Beats
+Using the Playbook

+INTRODUCTION AND OVERVIEW

-This list of files has been tested and executed in order to estagblish live ELK deployments on Azure.
+This list of files has been tested and executed in order to establish live ELK deployments on Azure.
 Files may be used to recreate the entirety of the deployment shown in the Network Diagram file.

-This document contains the following details:

--Description of the Topology

--Access Policies

--ELK Configuration

--Target Machines and Beats

--Using the Playbooks
+Steps to follow:
+Set up a virtual network with appropriate firewall protections.
+Protect the cloud network  with a firewall.
+Deploy virtual computers to the cloud network (Jumpbox and Prov).
+Access VNet from Jumpbox.
+Install and run containers using Docker.
+Set up Ansible connections to VMs inside the VNet.
+Write Ansible playbooks to configure VMs.
+Create load balancers on Azure platform.
+Create a firewall and load balancer rules to forward traffic to the correct virtual machines.
+Deploy containers using Ansible and Docker.
+Deploy Filebeat using Ansible.
+Deploy ELK Stack on a server.
+Diagram network and create a README file.

+TOPOLOGY

+https://github.com/vicentevaldeb/Project1/blob/main/NET%20DIAGRAM.png

 DESCRIPTION OF THE TOPOLOGY

-https://github.com/vicentevaldeb/Project1/blob/main/NET%20DIAGRAM.png

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web App.